OfficialNate/UltraCosmeticsPlugin/README.md

 # UltraCosmeticsPlugin
 A very cool cosmetics plugin for Minecraft Hub Servers.

+YOU CAN'T USE THE CODE FOR SOMETHING WHICH IS PAID.
+THE CODE CAN ONLY BE USED FOR A FREE PLUGIN AND IT MUST GIVE CREDIT TO ME THAT YOU USED MY CODE.
+THANKS

 Normally, you should find out easily how to add a new cosmetic but I'll show an example with a Gadget that we'll name "Example".